Rui Hachimura NBA Playoffs Player Props: Lakers vs. Warriors

 Rui Hachimura Insights vs. the Warriors

-- Defensively, the Warriors are ranked 21st in the NBA, allowing 117.1 points per game.
+- Allowing 43.3 rebounds per contest, the Warriors are the 15th-ranked team in the NBA.

-- The Warriors are the 15th-ranked squad in the league, giving up 43.3 rebounds per game.
+- Looking at assists, the Warriors are 15th in the NBA, conceding 25.7 per contest.

-- The Warriors allow 25.7 assists per game, 15th-ranked in the league.

-- Giving up 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the league.
+- The Warriors are the 23rd-ranked team in the league at allowing threes, conceding 12.9 made 3-pointers per game.

 Rui Hachimura vs. the Warriors